 With Curious Dog Films, Adrian likes collaborating with passionate, talented individuals and teams, in order to create thought provoking documentaries that will make us laugh, cry and scratch our heads as we make sense of the world around us.
 He is also working as a freelance director and producer.

 Curious Dog Films currently have a number of documentary projects in production and in development.
 With COVID travel restrictions starting to lift we recently started filming our RTE/BAI funded arts documentary on inspirational New York based designer CLODAGH.
-With Oda O’Carroll on board as director, we filmed in Spain and are hoping to continue in New York and Ireland across Autumn 2021 and begin post in early 2022.
-We are also in development with WHIDDY – a feature doc on the gulf oil terminal disaster in 1979, for Screen Ireland and RTE.
+With Oda O’Carroll on board as director, we enjoyed filming in Spain, Dublin, Kinsale and New York and begin post in early 2022 with editor Brenda Morrissey.
+We are also in development on WHIDDY – a doc on the gulf oil terminal disaster in 1979, for Screen Ireland and RTE.
 Adrian’s dad worked as a fireman on that unforgettable night.
 This one is personal.
-We are also developing ‘Something In The River‘ a film on the remarkable story of the Skibbereen Rowing Club.
+We are also developing ‘Something In The River‘ a film on the remarkable story of the Skibbereen Rowing Club and their relationship with the Ilen River .
 Adrian is one of the producers on a feature doc ‘Children of the Church‘ with Mike Rezendes from the Boston Globe Spotlight team.
 Sarah Share is on board as director.
-Adrian is producing this alongside Wildfire Films and Screen Siren Pictures in Canada.
+Producing this alongside Wildfire Films and Screen Siren Pictures in Canada.
 They are currently securing the final levels of funding.

 If you have a unique story that you feel is important to tell, then do get in touch.
 Always happy to chat or meet for a coffee or a pint 🙂